Skip to main content

 Build

-This stretch fits well into warm-ups, cooldowns, or recovery routines.
-To adjust intensity, shorten the stance for an easier version or deepen the bend in the front knee for a stronger stretch while staying controlled.
+Proper lower-limb muscle function contributes directly to locomotor performance, including walking efficiency and force generation (Damewood et al., 2025).
+This stretch fits naturally into warm-ups, cooldowns, or recovery routines.
+Shorten the stance for a gentler version, or deepen the bend in the front knee for a more intense stretch while staying controlled throughout.

 1. Stand upright with your feet hip-width apart, maintaining a neutral spine and engaged core.